emrekutlug/getting-started-with-pyspark/README.md

 ### Machine Learning with PySpark MLlib

 PySpark MLlib is the Apache Spark's scalable machine learning library in Python consisting of common learning algorithms and utilities.
-We use Kmeans algorithm of MLlib library to cluster data in 5000_points.txt dataset.
+We use K-means algorithm of MLlib library to cluster data in 5000_points.txt dataset.
 First, we should define error method to calculate distance from every point to center of its clusters which the points belong to.

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2011.41.34.png" alt="drawing" width="800" height="75"/>